-- HFS+ formatted partition or hard drive is required for a bootable backup of macOS 10.10 through 10.12.
+- HFS+ formatted volume is required for a bootable backup of macOS 10.10 through 10.12.

-- APFS or HFS+ formatted partition or hard drive is required for a bootable backup of macOS 10.13 High Sierra
+- APFS or HFS+ formatted volume is required for a bootable backup of macOS 10.13 High Sierra and Mojave

-- Backup of user data is supported on some non-Apple-formatted (HFS+ and APFS) filesystems
+- Backup of user data is supported on some non-Apple-formatted (i.e. not HFS+ or APFS) filesystems

-- CCC is supported only on machines that officially support OS X 10.10 Yosemite (or higher)
+- CCC is supported only on Apple Macintoshes that officially support OS X 10.10 Yosemite (or higher)

 - A minimum screen resolution of 1024x768 is required

-* Not all hard drive enclosures are capable of booting macOS.
-Check with the manufacturer of your hard drive enclosure to verify that booting from the enclosure is explicitly supported.
+3: Not all hard drive enclosures are capable of booting macOS.
 See the Preparing a hard drive for use with Carbon Copy Cloner and Help!
 My clone won't boot sections of the CCC documentation for more information on disk formatting, partitioning, and general bootability concerns.
 These restrictions apply to the ability of the device to boot a Mac, any of these devices are suitable for general backup.